 What if I told you that you could reverse your aging, rock gorgeous locks, and enhance your flexibility and mobility all at once?
 You’d probably think I’m crazy, but there’s a supplement that promises just that.
 It’s called collagen.
 Collagen is a group of proteins that can be found in the connective tissues of our bodies.
-It is a major building block of our cartilage, bones, and joints.
-It provides a variety of functions from helping our blood clot to providing structure to our skin’s elasticity, to keeping our joints and ligaments healthy.
-Unfortunately, as we age our body doesn’t create enough collagen and our diets have almost none of it in it.
-This is why we’ve seen a rise in the popularity of collagen supplements.
-There are a variety of different supplements to choose from, from collagen powders to pills, from vegan to fish-derived, there’s a collage supplement for all lifestyles.
+It is a major building block of our cartilage, bones, and joints, offering various benefits such as providing structure to our skin’s elasticity and keeping our joints and ligaments healthy.

 At a glance: